CSR – Where to start?

 CSR is a process and the wave of the future for sustainable business.

 Word of caution: If sustainability and CSR is seen as a fad and as a marketing ploy you have a disaster waiting to happen.
-When CSR is started at a marketing or branding level without the system-wide strategic involvement, the efforts have a tendency to become PR spin and “greenwash.”
+When CSR is started at a marketing or branding level without the system-wide strategic involvement, or seo toronto help, the efforts have a tendency to become PR spin and “greenwash.”
 See my article on PR vs CSR.
 In this era of social media, the backlash can be swift and catastrophic – not only moral but to the viability and sustainability of the company as a whole.

 Copyright ©2009 Matthew Rochte, Opportunity Sustainability℠ – Share with attribution